Purveyance: Under Henry V

-When Henry V was preparing for war against France during the Hundred Years' War, he ordered the continuance of purveyance for military purposes, but with the supposed order for all purveyors to be fair and reasonable, not to take any goods from church property, and to pay a fair price.
-However, many of the purveyors behaved notoriously badly, extorting many foodstuffs from the peasants and either buying at a low price and selling at a high price for a profit, or not paying at all.
+When Henry V was preparing for war against France during the Hundred Years' War, he ordered the continuation of purveyance for military purposes.
+He reportedly instructed all purveyors to be fair and reasonable, to avoid taking goods from church property, and to pay a fair price.
+However, many purveyors engaged in widespread abuses, extorting foodstuffs from peasants, buying at low prices and selling for profit, or failing to pay altogether.

-Faced by a purveyor with armed men backing him, most peasants did not dare to resist.
-King Henry, acknowledging the corruption of his purveyors, included in a proclamation that anyone harassed or aggrieved by any captain or soldier should present themselves to the seneschal of the king's treasury.
-Complete justice, the king proclaimed, would be given on his arrival at Southampton.
-The retention of purveyance as a tool for supplying the growing royal household would eventually come under fire with the Stuarts.
+Confronted by purveyors backed by armed men, most peasants dared not resist.
+King Henry, acknowledging the corruption among his purveyors, announced in a proclamation that anyone harassed or aggrieved by any captain or soldier should present themselves to the seneschal of the king's treasury.
+The king proclaimed that complete justice would be provided upon his arrival at Southampton.
+The retention of purveyance as a tool for supplying the growing royal household would eventually face scrutiny during the Stuarts' reign.

 Abolition

+James VI and I made attempts to reform purveyance and the royal household.
+In October 1605, the Earl of Northampton and Robert Cecil tasked chief cart-taker Robert Fletcher with preparing a document outlining abuses and bribery.
+King James informed Parliament in 1606 that he desired the elimination of purveyance-related corruption.

-In the 17th century, purveyance was worth about £40,000 per year to the crown.
-However, Parliament wanted to put an end to it, though James I would not relinquish that control without financial compensation.
-Parliament feared this would lead only to further corruption and no changes were made to the system during the reign of James I. During the Commonwealth an Act for taking away Purveyance and compositions for Purveyance was passed 12 December 1656 and given assent 9 June 1657.
-Since all laws of that period were declared null and void upon the Restoration, it would be the Tenures Abolition Act 1660, which finally abolished purveyance and other feudal charges.
+In the 17th century, purveyance generated approximately £40,000 annually for the Crown.
+However, Parliament sought its abolition, but James I was unwilling to relinquish this right without financial compensation, known as "composition".
+Parliament feared this would only lead to further corruption, and consequently, no changes were made to the system during James I's reign.

+During the Commonwealth an Act for taking away Purveyance and compositions for Purveyance was passed 12 December 1656 and given assent 9 June 1657.
+However, since all laws of that period were declared null and void upon the Restoration, the Tenures Abolition Act 1660 finally abolished purveyance and other feudal charges.